-Form 3.5 Declaration of Plant Sites that had Past Production of Schedule 3 Chemicals for Chemical Weapons Purposes Country Code: Section: B Page n of n pages: Date (ccyy-mm-dd):
+Form 3.5 Declaration of Plant Sites that had Past Production of Schedule 3 Chemicals for Chemical Weapons Purposes Country Code: Section: B Page n of n pages: Date (yyyy-mm-dd):

-onfid. nark Please complete one form for each plant site comprising plants that, at any time since 1 January 1946 produced a Schedule 3 chemical for CW purposes.
-(For each plant site, please complete Form 3.6 ).
+Confid. mark Ensure to complete one form for each plant site comprising plants that, at any time since 1 January 1946 produced Schedule 3 chemical for CW purposes.
+(For each plant site complete Form 3.6 ). a

-Plant Site Code:
+Plant Site Code: 4

-Name of plant site:
+Name of plant site: 4

-The name of the owner, company, or enterprise operating the plant site: -
+The name of the owner, company, or enterprise operating the plant site: 4

-Street address:
+Street address: 4

-City/district:
+City/district: 4

-Province/state/other:
+Province/state/other: 4

-Latitude, longitude/Precise location:
+Latitude, longitude/Precise location: 4

 Identify the attachment for additional information on this plant site (if available):

-∢ □- indio cates information that will be provided to other States Parties in accordance wit h paragraph 11 of Part VIII of the V

-Annex B of Section B

-Form 3.6 Country Code:

-Declaration of Plants that Produced Section: B

-Schedule 3 Chemicals for Chemical Page n of n pages:
+Form 3.6 Declaration of Plants that Produced Schedule 3 Chemicals for Chemical Weapons Purposes

-Weapons Purposes Date (ccyy-mm-dd):

-() capons i arposes

-Confid. mark Please complete one form for each plant that produced at any time since 1 January 1946 a Schedule 3 chemical for CW purposes.

-Plant Code: 4

-Plant Site Code: ~

-Name of plant: 4

-The name of the owner, company, or enterprise

-operating the plant: 4

-The precise location of the plant within the plant site:

-Specific structure number, if any: ~

-Specific building number, if any: 4

-Identify the attachments for additional information on a voluntary basis on this plant (if available):

-Main activities of Schedule 3 plants (present activities)

-Use main activity codes (see Appendix 3) to describe main activities of the plant: <

-Use product group codes (see Appendix 4) to describe main activities of the plant in terms of product group(s): 4
+Confid. mark Ensure to complete one form for each plant that produced at any time since 1 January 1946 a Schedule 3 chemical for CW purposes.
+Plant Code: 4 Plant Site Code: 4 Name of plant: 4 The name of the owner, company, or enterprise operating the plant: 4 The precise location of the plant within the plant site: 4 Specific structure number, if any: 4 Specific building number, if any: 4 Identify the attachments for additional information on a voluntary basis on this plant (if available): Main activities of Schedule 3 plants (present activities) Use main activity codes (see Appendix 3) to describe main activities of the plant: ۲ Use product group codes (see Appendix 4) to describe main activities of the plant in terms of product group(s): 4

-/ ¬ · ·

-≺ ∐- 1ndi cates information that will be provided to other States Parties in accordance wi in paragraph 11 of Part VIII of the VA

-Annex B of Section В

-Form 3.7 Declaration of Past Production of Schedule 3 Chemicals for Chemical Weapons Purposes Country Code: Section: B Page n of n pag Date (ccyy-mm
+Form 3.7 Declaration on Past Production of Schedule 3 Chemicals for Chemical Weapons Purposes Country Code: Section: B Page n of n pages: Date (yyyy-mm-dd):

-Confid. mark Please complete one form for each Schedule 3 chemical produced at the plant site.
+Confid. mark Ensure to complete one form for each Schedule 3 chemical produced at the plant site.

 Plant Site Code: 4

 IUPAC chemical name: 4

 Common or trade name of the chemical used by the facility: 4

-CAS registry number: ヽ ∢
+CAS registry number: 4

-Unit of weight: Tonne Kg  4
+Unit of weight: tonne 🗖 kg 🗖

-Please repeat the following block of information as many times as necessary in order to declare all dates when the Schedule 3 chemical was produced at the plant site.
+Repeat the following block of information as many times as necessary in order to declare all dates when the Schedule 3 chemical was produced at the plant site.

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4

 Approximate periods: 4

 Quantity produced: 4